Table of Contents

 - The Service Agreement may be renewed on an annual basis

-- Nextivity reviews key system KPI's when system installation is complete and provide feedback on installation.
+- Upon request once the system installation is complete, Nextivity will review key system KPI's and provide feedback on the installation.

 - Nextivity will monitor systems for any alarms and perform Level 1 remote troubleshooting for each alarm.